maskarade/Android-Orma/README.md

 The answer is that I need ORM that have the following features:

-* As fast as hand-written code is
+* As fast as hand-written code
+* POJO models
-* Model classes must have no restriction
+  * That is, model classes must have no restriction
-  * They might be POJO, Parcelable and/or even models that are managed by another ORM
+  * Might implement `Parcelable` and/or extend any classes
   * They should be passed to another thread
 * Database handles must be instances
   * Not a singleton nor static-method based class